garretdepass/deadlands-dice-roller/README.md

 # Deadlands Dice Roller

-   A minimal web app that lets does the hard work of character and roll management, so players can focus on the game.
+   A minimal web app that does the hard work of character and roll management, so players can focus on the game.

    Want to give it a try?
 Visit the [staging environment](https://devserver-main--dice-roller-deadlands.netlify.app/).
 It's currently not built for mobile, so viewing on a computer is best.